venkatesh-me-9/CatastropheERP/ROADMAP.md

 ### **Generic Table Component (In Progress)**

-- Pin rows
-- Pin columns
-- Highlight a column on Ctrl + hover
+- Highlight a column on ctrl + hover
 - Support both numbered and unnumbered rows
+- Sorting
-- Provide sorting and filtering capabilities
+- Multi-level sorting
 - Include action buttons (update and delete)
+- Merge rows cells (cells in the same column and inconsequitive rows can be merged into single cell)

 ---